Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin ABC in Unix.
+Some notes on how to build DeVault in Unix.

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))